stoeckley/Eat-Static/README.md

                    {:pre [(integer? a) (integer? b) (integer? c)]}
                     ...)

-;; In reality, the df macro is implemented as assert calls, ;; not a :pre/:post map, to offer specific error messages ;; and to handle other features described below.
+;; In reality, df is implemented as assert calls,
+;; not a :pre/:post map, to offer specific error messages ;; and to handle other features described below.
 ;; You can freely add your own :pre/:post map to a df if desired